genomicsclass/leanpub/manuscript/intro_using_regression.md

 ![Fitted model for simulated data for distance travelled versus time of falling object measured with error.](images/R/intro_using_regression-tmp-simulate_drop_data_with_fit-1.png)

 But we were pretending to be Galileo and so we don't know the parameters in the model.
-The data does suggest it is a parabola, so we model as such:
+The data does suggest it is a parabola, so we model it as such:

 {$$} Y_i = \beta_0 + \beta_1 x_i + \beta_2 x_i^2 + \varepsilon, i=1,\dots,n {/$$}